fbeltrao/durabletask/src/DurableTask.CosmosDB/AddingCosmosDBProvider.md

 The usage of the IQueueManager or IQueue are based on polling.
 The orchestration service will, on a interval basis, ask for pending messages.
 After processing them they will be either completed or abandoned based on the execution success.

 The CosmosDB implementation creates an envelope for queue items that indicates the queue they belong to, current status and visibility.
-A stored procedure will dequeue items based on the creation time, making an atomic update to prevent items to be dequeued multiple times.
+A stored procedure will dequeue items based on the creation time, making an atomic update to prevent items from being dequeued multiple times.

 ```json
 {